An overview of our Cost of Goods Sold feature can be found HERE

 Please note: The Cost of Goods Sold and FBA Inventory Valuation features are available as part of our Starter plan and higher.

-Map the Cost of Goods Sold Expense account and the Inventory Asset account.
+2/ Map the Cost of Goods Sold expense account and the Inventory asset account

 - Your accounting system may already have a Cost of Goods sold expense account which can save you having to create another one, if you don't necessarily need to.
-If your accounting system has a default Cost of Goods Sold account, then you can simply map that in the cost of goods sold expense account field in A2X, as shown below:
+If your accounting system has a default Cost of Goods Sold account, then you can simply link it to A2X, as shown below:

 - The Inventory account is a little different.
 The default Inventory account in accounting systems is generally reserved for the accounting systems internal inventory functions, therefore it is best to create a new Current Asset account* called Amazon Inventory in your accounting system.

-The new inventory account can then be assigned in the Asset Account section of A2X, as shown below:
+The new inventory account can then be linked to A2X, as shown below: